thom404/ESPHome-Doortracker/README.md

 # ToFDoorEntryTracker

-A ESPHome project designed to count people passing through a doorway using two Time-of-Flight (ToF) sensors mounted on a door frame.
+A ESPHome project designed to count people passing through a doorway using two Time-of-Flight (ToF) sensors mounted on top of a door frame.

 ## Python virtual enviroment